kd-s-t/fair-split/README.md

 - **SEI Address Format**: `sei1xy2kgdygjrsqtzq2n0yrf2493p83kkfjhx0wlh`
 - **Testnet Faucet**: Get free SEI tokens for testing

-**Note**: These addresses work because the system uses mock balances for development.
+**Note**: These addresses work with real cKBTC and SEI testnet integrations.
 When deploying to mainnet, real address validation and actual transfer mechanisms will be used.

 ## Authors